-At American League Park in Washington, D.C., the White Sox win their 19th consecutive game beating the Senators, 4-1.
-In 2002, the A's will string together 20 straight victories to establish a new American League record, but will fall one short of the major league mark established by the 1935 Cubs.
+At American League Park in Washington, D.C., the White Sox establish a new American League record, winning their 19th consecutive game with a 4-1 victory over the hometown Senators.
+In 2002, the A's will string together 20 straight wins to surpass the AL mark, but will fall one short of the major league mark established by the 1935 Cubs.

 In the nightcap of a twin bill at the Polo Grounds, Pirates right-hander Howie Camnitz tosses a no-hitter.
-Pittsburgh beats the Giants in a shortened five-innning game, 1-0.
+Pittsburgh beats the Giants in a shortened five-inning game, 1-0.

 Nellie Fox's streak of 98 consecutive games without striking out ends when he is whiffed by lefty Whitey Ford in the White Sox's 7-1 victory over the Yankees in the Bronx.
 The Chicago second baseman last struck out on May 16 against another southpaw, Cleveland's Dick Tomanek.

 In the 14-0 rout of the Reds at Crosley Field, the Giants score twelve runs in the top of the ninth with 10 hits along with three Cincinnati errors.
 Orlando Cepeda, Felipe Alou, Jim Davenport (inside-the-park), Willie Mays, and John Orsino all go deep in the final frame to tie a major league team record with five round-trippers in an inning, joining the 1939 Giants and 1966 Twins as well as setting a record for total bases in one inning with 27.

 Dave Philley ties Sam Leslie's 29 year-old major league record with his 22nd pinch hit of the season.
 The historic moment occurs in an Orioles 7-5 extra-inning victory over the A's as the 41 year-old singles in the top of the 7th pinch hitting for Hoyt Wilhelm at Municipal Stadium.